 Video by George Kerper

 The Anne Bray Memorial Sailing Fund is a scholarship set up by friends of Anne Bray, who died in March 2018.
 Anne was a tireless volunteer for Penobscot Marine Museum, and a passionate keeper of the flame of Maine’s Maritime History.
 She was the founding research director, and librarian, for the WoodenBoat library at WoodenBoat Publications in Brooklin, Maine.

 Donations in support of this endeavor may be mailed to: The Anne Bray Memorial Sailing Fund, Penobscot Marine Museum, P.O.
 Box 498, Searsport, ME 04974.
-Please make checks payable to Penobscot Marine Museum, Anne Bray Fund.
+Please make checks payable to Penobscot Marine Museum with a memo that the donation is for the Anne Bray Memorial Sailing Fund.

 Interested applicants should contact Giffy Full, 99 Naskeag Pt.
 Rd., Brooklin, ME 04616 to express their interest and tell a bit about themselves.
 Giffy may also be reached at (207)-266-1243.

 Penobscot Marine Museum presents Cooking with Sea Veggies with Micah Woodcock of Atlantic Holdfast Seaweed Company on Saturday, January 20, 2018, at 2:00 p.m.
 Attendees will explore the culinary possibilities of Maine’s native sea vegetables and will prepare several dishes using local seaweed.
 The program is free and open to the public.
 This free presentation will take place on the Penobscot Marine Museum campus.